netcan/LoveCalendar/README.md

 (flask) $ createdb lovecalendar -U development
 ```

-For example, there is the `app/calendar_settings.cfg` file:
+For example, there is the private `app/calendar_settings.cfg` file:

 ```python
 from app import app